Our Work in Communities

 Be Wild.
 Be Wonderful.
 Be Healthy.

 Be Wild.
 Be Wonderful.
-Be Healthy. is a 5-year project promoting increased access to physical activity and improved access to healthy foods in Clay and McDowell counties.
+Be Healthy. is a 5-year project promoting increased access to physical activity and improved access to healthy foods in Boone, Braxton, Calhoun, Clay, Lincoln, Logan, Monroe, and Summers counties.
 This project prioritizes local solutions to health-related challenges in WV communities.

 2017 - 2019